 Cheap and Affordable Speech-Language Pathology (SLP) Masters Programs

 The potential to speak and communicate functionally is something that makes us human.
 Speech-language pathologists help people who have lost their ability to communicate effectively.
 Speech-language pathologists employ theoretical and practical knowledge to help individuals who have acquired language and communicative disorders due to an injury or a congenital disorder.
-A master’s degree in speech-language pathology stands as the threshold for the minimum education required to work as a licensed speech-language pathologist in a working setting.
+A master’s degree in speech-language pathology is the minimum education required to work as a licensed speech-language pathologist in a working setting.
 If you’re considering pursuing a master’s in speech-language pathology at an affordable price, we’ve got you covered.
-This article features the most economical and affordable top-ranked graduate programs available in the US offered by accredited institutions.
+This article features the most affordable speech pathology masters programs available in the US, all offered by accredited institutions.

 Most institutions on this list offer some type of financial aid to their enrollees.
 While the initial costs of these degree programs might seem high, many students qualify for financial aid, so the end cost of programs can be substantially less.
 Also, remember that many institutions charge out-of-state students a higher cost per credit than state students, so it is a good idea to start looking for affordable SLP programs in your local area.